 Penalty: a fine of $2 000.

+[Regulation 33 amended in Gazette 1 Mar 2006 p.
+939.]

 34. Electrical installations

 (1) A licensee must ensure that aerial power supply cables operating at voltages in excess of extra low voltage are located at the place so that clearances from mesh fences, gates and similar climbable structures are in accordance with Australian Standard AS/NZS 3000:2000 Electrical installations Buildings, structures and premises (known as the SAA Wiring Rules).